-- Magic Kingdom Park: Go on dozens of rides and say hi to Disney characters.
+- Magic Kingdom: Go on dozens of rides and say hi to Disney characters.

 - Epcot: It’s like a trip around the world, under the sea and into outer space.

-- Disney’s Hollywood Studios: All about Star Wars, Pixar and other famous movies and television experiences.
+- Disney’s Hollywood Studios: All about Star Wars, Pixar and other famous movie and television experiences.

 - Disney’s Animal Kingdom Theme Park: The place to see exotic animals and Broadway-style shows.

-- Universal’s Islands of Adventure: Rides and shows based on comic books and other imaginative stories.
+- Universal’s Islands of Adventure: Rides and live shows based on comic books and other imaginative stories.

 - Universal Studios Florida: Jump right into the action with rides inspired by Transformers, Despicable Me and other Universal Pictures movies.

-- Wizarding World of Harry Potter: Two theme parks dedicated to everyone’s favorite magician?
-Yes and yes.
+- Wizarding World of Harry Potter: A theme park dedicated to everyone’s favorite wizard?
+Yes!

 - Universal’s Volcano Bay: Cool off at this water park full of fun rides in a tropical island atmosphere.

-Amway Center: Orlando Magic Professional basketball, music concerts and more
+Amway Center: Orlando Magic, Orlando Solar Bears, music concerts and more.